brunos3d/TokenMarcherAlgorithm/README.md

-# Tokenizer
+# Token Marcher Algorithm
-A basic barebones function for tokenizing text.
+A basic and modifyable text tokenizer algorithm small enough to fit on a business card without using regular expressions.